i3dm/Zavionix/README.md

 # Zavionix
 Zavionix widgets for FrSky Radios
 Zavionix widgets are published and updated in this repository.
+# if you need telemetry sensors please send us an email at: zavionixrc@gmail.com

 <form action="https://www.paypal.com/donate" method="post" target="_top">